Skip to main content

 There are two principal ways to help finance a Saint Louis University education:

-2. Graduates will be able to demonstrate an ability to recall important mathematical definitions and results (for example, theorems).
+2. Graduates will be able to demonstrate an ability to write and comprehend mathematical proofs using both direct and indirect methods.

-3. Graduates will be able to demonstrate an ability to apply mathematical reasoning, including formulating definitions.
+3. Graduates will be able to demonstrate an ability to analyze data and perform appropriate statistical analyses.

-4. Graduates will be able to demonstrate an ability to apply the methods of direct and indirect proof.
+4. Graduates will be able to demonstrate an ability to write computer programs that implement mathematical or statistical algorithms.

-5. Graduates will be able to demonstrate an ability to communicate mathematical ideas and concepts clearly in written problem solutions.
+5. Graduates will be able to demonstrate an ability to communicate mathematical ideas and concepts both orally and in writing.

 Mathematics students must complete a minimum total of 33 credits for the major.